tigerros/fast-concat/README.md

-The fastest, no-std compatible way to concatenate `&str`s.
+The fastest, constant able (thanks to [constcat](https://github.com/rossmacarthur/constcat)), no-std compatible way to concatenate `&str`s.

 # Comparison with other macros

-This is faster than the fastest string concatenating crates (I checked those in [hoodie/concatenation_benchmarks-rs](https://github.com/hoodie/concatenation_benchmarks-rs#additional-macro-benches)).
+This is as fast or faster than the fastest string concatenating crates (I checked those in [hoodie/concatenation_benchmarks-rs](https://github.com/hoodie/concatenation_benchmarks-rs#additional-macro-benches)).

 Those have other problems too:
 - `concat_string_macro` evaluates expressions twice and requires std.